List of awards and nominations received by Baz Luhrmann

 The following is a list of awards and nominations received by director Baz Luhrmann.

 Luhrmann has received various awards for his film projects.
 This includes an Academy Award nomination for Best Picture as a producer of Moulin Rouge!
 (2001).
 He has also received nine Australian Academy of Cinema and Television Arts Award nominations winning four times for Strictly Ballroom (1992), and The Great Gatsby (2013).
 He also received seven British Academy Film Award nominations winning Best Director and Best Screenplay for Romeo + Juliet (1996).
 He has also received a Golden Globe Award nomination.

 He has also earned three Grammy Award nominations, two for Best Compilation Soundtrack for Visual Media for Moulin Rouge!
 Music from Baz Luhrmann's Film in 2002, and The Great Gatsby: Music from Baz Luhrmann's Film in 2014, and a nomination for Best Musical Theater Album for Moulin Rouge! in 2020.
 For his work on the Broadway stage he has received two Tony Award nominations for La bohème in 2003, and another nomination for Best Musical for Moulin Rouge! in 2020.

 Major associations

 Academy Awards

 Moulin Rouge! was nominated for Best Picture at the 74th Academy Awards.
 Luhrmann was not nominated for Best Director, prompting host Whoopi Goldberg to remark, "I guess [it] just directed itself."

 Australian Academy Awards

-Luhrmann has received four awards from nine Australian Academy of Cinema and Television Arts Awards nominations.
+Luhrmann has received six awards from twelve Australian Academy of Cinema and Television Arts (AACTA) Awards nominations.

 British Academy Film Awards

-Luhrmann has received two awards from seven British Academy Film Award nominations.
+Luhrmann has received two awards from eight British Academy Film Award nominations.